In Common - Mawena Yehouessi - Collective Common Crew

 Communities as collectivity aren’t necessarily the same as communities as common.
 Nor is the common a collectivizable (common) good.
 Some communities surely can even encompass separation in the shape of haunting and refusal rather than a sole disappearance…

-Commoning ain’t the type of construct anyone could frame from the perspective of an architect—they who etymologically command the workers.1 Commoning needs subtitles and subtleties, or as Ruth Wilson Gilmore and Olivier Marboeuf would develop some day, a slight difference.2
+Commoning ain’t the type of construct anyone could frame from the perspective of an architect—they who etymologically command the workers.1 Commoning needs subtitles and subtleties, or, as Ruth Wilson Gilmore and Olivier Marboeuf would explain some day, a slight difference.2

 The context in which I’ve been invited to write down this piece is the question of “how communities of people shape cities according to the needs and desires of their residents.”
 But we never asked to become any sort of community expert or spokesperson.
 We just wanted to scout the city and chat.
 So before answering that question, perhaps we should unearth a set of complementary ones.4 Which communities are we talking about (of inhabitants, migrants, or passengers)?
 Which typology of city-shaping (institutional, il-legal, mediatic, protesting, hidden, diasporan)?
 Towards which set of desires/needs (liberal, white, universalist, patriarchal, representative, or solidarian, black, situated, feminist, divergent)?
 For which group of residents (voters, subalterns, stowaways)?
 Who do we ask to answer those questions?
 And last: who needs to know?

 What do we share in common, beyond and below that history of violence and expropriation?
-What could we possibly share in common within a time-frame where we cannot meet but are continuously hurried to generate and display how we manifest and design not only commonality, but also familiarity, sisterhood, kindness?
+What could we possibly share in common within a timeframe in which we cannot meet but are continuously hurried to generate and display how we manifest and design not only commonality, but also familiarity, sisterhood, kindness?
 In other words: how do you show up “otherwise”?

 What’s hard is to show up and down at the very same time, with that slightly different agenda than the one you’re officially invited here for.
 As a matter of fact, you’re actually not here to “explore” but to listen, remember, experience, and implore.
 You’re here to pay a visit and a secret tribute to those who don’t need your expertise to make (their) shit together and couldn’t afford to invite you anyway; to their traces and hidden signs of subsistence, inhabitation, and resurgence.